 You have three-period options like 24, 48, and 72 hours.
 You can choose the one that fits your plan the most.
 When the period is over, your card will be deactivated.

-Note that Lisbon Cards have categories for adults and children.
+Note that Lisbon Travel Card has categories for adults and children.
 Individuals between the ages of 4 and 15 are within the child category.
-Individuals from 16 years and older are within the adult category.
+Individuals 16 years and older are within the adult category.

 How to Get the Lisbon Card